How do stacked credentials work?

 Stacked credentials are similar in that they can be stacked towards a greater achievement, but differ in that each completed credential is a recognizable reward.

-The Microsoft Excel course offered through McGraw-Hill is a good example of stacked credentials.
-Learners can progress through four levels of knowledge to gain the highest award - the black belt in Microsoft Excel.
+The CrossFit Trainer credentials offered through CrossFit are a good example of stacked credentials.
+Learners progress through four levels of knowledge to gain the highest award - the Certified CrossFit Level 4 Coach credential.
 For each completed level of the course, the learner receives a digital badge to represent their new achievement.
 Adding the digital badges to a digital wallet card or badge backpack provides on-the-go proof of knowledge to prospective employers.

 In simpler terms, think of a stackable credential like a singular Lego brick.
 A box set of Lego bricks build a specific model, but builders aren’t restricted to simply one design.
 Lego bricks can be combined in a variety of ways to create a world of different models.